Diary of an Extended Breastfeeding Mom: Month 13

 I look at her, amazed at all she can do and impressed by all we’ve overcome these past 12 months – bad latches, cranial sacral therapy to improve digestive issues, reverse cycling, mastitis, teething, transitioning to solid food, and more.
 Should I be sentimental that this breastfeeding bond is nearing its end?
 Because, right now, I’m really not.

-My Top 5 Reasons Why I’m Excited About Being at the End of this Breastfeeding Thing:
+Top 5 Reasons I’m Excited About My Breastfeeding Journey Ending:

 - The sleep.
 She wakes up 2 to 4 (maybe 6) times a night to nurse.
 Still.
 I dream about how magical it will be to sleep through the night consistently, without her star-fishing me out of bed, though I will miss the way she snuggles into my arm.